iottly/iottly-device-agent-py/dev-docker-device-instructions.md

 Repeating the steps from
 From the Console panel, you can try to send command to the board.

-Opening a new shell and repeating the full procedure will start a new device registering it to the project.
+Opening a new shell and repeating the procedure from step 3  will start a new device registering it to the project.

 ## Flashing a new firmware into the Dev Docker Device
 You can flash a new firmware into the virtual device as it would be a physical one.